ktncode/misskey/CONTRIBUTING.sharkey.md

 ### Review perspective
 - Scope
-	- Are the goals of the PR clear?
+	- Are the goals of the MR clear?
-	- Is the granularity of the PR appropriate?
+	- Is the granularity of the MR appropriate?
 - Security
-	- Does merging this PR create a vulnerability?
+	- Does merging this MR create a vulnerability?
 - Performance
-	- Will merging this PR cause unexpected performance degradation?
+	- Will merging this MR cause unexpected performance degradation?
 	- Is there a more efficient way?
 - Testing
 	- Does the test ensure the expected behavior?